Home / Recipe Collections / 17 Of The Best Fresh Summer Vegan Pasta Recipes

 8. Roasted Tomato and Eggplant Pasta from Beyond Sweet & Savory

-Capitalize on summer eggplant that gets melted and caramelized in the oven along with the tomatoes and garlic.
-I love how this pasta is full of delicious and colorful summer veggies, so simple yet bursting with flavor.
+Capitalize on summer eggplant that gets melted and caramelized in the oven along with the slow-roasted tomatoes and garlic.
+I love how this pasta is full of delicious and colorful summer veggies, such a easy weeknight dinner yet bursting with flavor.

 9. Pasta with Almond Pesto and Green Beans

-You always rely on fresh green beans to make any dish delicious in the summer but they go spectacularly well with this toasted almond pesto and thick, chewy rigatoni.
+You always rely on fresh green beans to make any dish delicious in the summer but they go spectacularly well with this toasted almond pesto and thick, chewy al dente rigatoni.
 This pesto has a nice kick from red pepper flakes but you could leave them out if you don’t like spice.
+Leftovers keep great for up to 5 days in an airtight container.

 A bowl of rigatoni coated in pesto sauce with green beans and a fork sticking out of the side.